atc1441/AOHi_280W_Charger_Hacking/README.md

 place of the stock app, with the original UI/behaviour plus extras (on‑device debug page, a Watt history graph, …).

-This repo is made together with these explanation videos:(click on it)
+This repo is made together with this explanation video:(click on it)

 [![AOHi 280 W charger running the custom firmware (left) next to a stock unit (right)](Overview.jpg)](https://www.youtube.com/watch?v=1UGUZloDsPU)